 One additional note, since the session ended early this morning, actions taken by the governor cannot be compared with previous sessions.
-The governor will have until the end of the calendar year to act on bills that have been approved.
+The governor will have until the end of the calendar year to act on bills that have been approved by both houses.
 Lastly, if lawmakers return before the end of the calendar year, the numbers could change.